-A significant increase in g of ~ 80 nm s-2 between the 2020-12-13 and the 2020-12-27 has been detected by the three gravimeters.
-As can be seen on Figure 5 (a) daily gravity residuals of all of them show high resemblance in their temporal variations and differ within their error margins.
+A significant increase in g of $\sim 80 \, \text{nm s}^{-2}$ between 13 and 27 December 2020 has been detected by the three gravimeters.
+As can be seen on Fig. 5a, the daily gravity residuals of all of them show high resemblance in their temporal variations and differ within their error margins.

-Figure 5 (b) shows the series of rainfall events in 2019.
+Figure 5b shows the series of rainfall events in 2019.
 All three gravimeter signals follow the increase in gravity caused by the rise in soil water content in the aftermath of the rainfall events.
 The gravity time series continues to increase even after rainfall stops.
 This is expected since the infiltrating water moves further into the gravimeter's spatial sensitivity which can be described as two flat cones above and below with the instrument in the centre.